 TEMPORARY CHANGE OF WATER TREATMENT PROCESS

-From May 3, 2019 thru June 3, 2019 the Pamlico County Water Department will change its drinking water disinfectant from chloramines to chlorine.
-The purpose of this change, which occurs annually, is to help ensure a high level of disinfection in our community's network of water mains.
+From March 15,2023 thru May 15, 2023, the Pamlico County Water Department will change its drinking water disinfectant from chloramines to chlorine.
+The purpose of this change, which occurs annually, is to help ensure a high level of disinfection in our community’s network of water mains.

 Water systems that utilize chloramination must periodically return to the free chlorine process.
 This change provides additional assurance that the proper disinfection of water in the system is maintained.

 Most customers probably will not detect the difference; however, those with a keen sense of taste or smell may detect a slight chlorine odor in the water during this period.
 This would be due to the presence of residual chlorine rather than odorless residual chloramines.

 Tuesday, February 28, 2023 11:59:00 AM